Zelman Passov

-Zelman Isaevich Passov (Зельман Исаевич Пассов; 1905 - 15 February 1940) was a Soviet security officer who headed the Soviet foreign intelligence service, then part of the NKVD from June to November 1938.
+Zelman Isaevich Passov (Зельман Исаевич Пассов; 1905 – 15 February 1940) was a Soviet security officer who headed the Soviet foreign intelligence service, then part of the NKVD from June to November 1938.
 In October 1938, he was arrested on charges of "participating in an anti-Soviet conspiracy".
-He was shot on the night of 15 February 1940.

-He was executed a year and a half later.
+He was shot on the night of 15 February 1940, a year and a half later.

 Passov originally joined the secret police, the GPU, in 1922.
 He received the Order of Lenin in 1937.

 Early life

 He was born in April 1905 in Staraya Russa to a Jewish family; his father was a clerk.
 There he completed 3 grades of primary school and 2 grades of secondary school.

 Career

-At the age of 14 he served in the Red Army (as a private courier of the 2nd Staraya Russa guard company in June-November 1919), but was soon discharged due to his early age.
-In May 1920-September 1921 he was a clerk of the military commandant, District Police Department, Staraya Russa; in September 1921-May 1922 he was a secretary of the military commissar of the communications battalion of the 56th rifle division.
+At the age of 14 he served in the Red Army (as a private courier of the 2nd Staraya Russa guard company in June–November 1919), but was soon discharged due to his early age.
+In May 1920 – September 1921, he was a clerk of the military commandant, District Police Department, Staraya Russa; in September 1921 – May 1922, he was a secretary of the military commissar of the communications battalion of the 56th rifle division.